thewtex/thesis/strain_estimation/strain_estimation.rst

 5.1.1.2 Lagrangian strain
 -------------------------

-Beginning again without the intention to presume there are very small deformations, we start at |two_segments| and subtract :math:`d \mathbf{X}^{(1)} \cdot d \mathbf{X}^{(2)}` from both sides of the equation,
+Beginning again without presuming there are very small deformations, we start at |two_segments| and subtract :math:`d \mathbf{X}^{(1)} \cdot d \mathbf{X}^{(2)}` from both sides of the
+equation:

 .. image:: images/lagrangian.png
   :align: center